Roses

 The design is critical since even a perfect implementation will not overcome shortcomings in the overall plan.
 The design must take into account drainage, budget, functionality, beauty, and the surroundings.
-This is the time to flush out many of the details of construction.
+This is the time to flush out many of the details of construction, to ensure the results match expectations.

 Our professional approach to your project